jwds1978/jwds1978.github.io/about.md

-  Thanks to the variety of available content management systems, you can build and manage your business' Web site effortlessly.&nbsp; Each day, more and more addons, plugins, and themes see the light of day.&nbsp; Yet, in many circumstances and usage scenarios, they simply don't prove to be functional enough for those who aren't satisfied with mediocrity.&nbsp; James can change that state of affairs for you.&nbsp; Entrust him with your system and he will show you the real magic of automation and customization &#8212; right inside of your favourite CMS.
+  Thanks to the variety of available content management systems, you can build and manage your business' Web site effortlessly.&nbsp; Each day, more and more addons, plugins, and themes see the light of day.&nbsp; Yet, in many circumstances and usage scenarios, they simply don't prove to be functional enough for those who aren't satisfied with mediocrity.&nbsp; James can change that state of affairs for you.&nbsp; Entrust him with your system and he will show you the real magic of automation and customization &#8212; right inside of your favourite <abbr title="Content Management System">CMS</abbr>.
 </p>
 <p>
   &nbsp;